How to Make Infused Olive Oil

 Steps to Infusing Oil

-- First, start with a high quality olive oil.
-Extra virgin olive oil will have the best flavor, but any good quality olive oil will work.
+- First, start with high-quality olive oil.
+Extra virgin olive oil will have the best flavor, but any good quality olive oil such as Canola oil from the grocery store will work however.

 - Then, add the herbs to a clean glass jar and pour in the olive oil, making sure to completely cover the herbs.